nautechsystems/nautilus_trader/docs/user_guide/logging.md

 Logging can be configured in the following ways:
 - Minimum LogLevel for stdout/stderr
 - Minimum LogLevel for log files
-- Automatic log file naming and daily rotation or custom log file name
+- Automatic log file naming and daily rotation, or custom log file name
 - Plain text or JSON log file formatting
 - Bypass logging completely

 ### Standard output logging
-The stdout/stderr writers log events to the console, and the minimum log level can be configured with the `log_level` parameter.
+Log messages are written to the console via stdout/stderr writers.
+The minimum log level can be configured using the `log_level` parameter.

 ### File logging

-Log files will be written to the current working directory unless you provide `log_directory`.
+Log files are written to the current working directory with automatic naming and daily rotation by default.
+You can specify a custom log directory using the `log_directory` parameter and/or a custom log file name using the `log_file_name` parameter.
-If a `log_file_name` is provided then the suffix will be '.log' for plain text, or '.json' for JSON (no need to include a suffix).
+The log files will be suffixed with '.log' for plain text or '.json' for JSON (no need to include a suffix in file names).

 If a `log_file_name` is _not_ provided then log files will be automatically named as follows:
 - Trader ID